Vitamins And Their Significance To A Human Body

 Vitamin E (Chemical Name: Tocopherol)

 Vitamin E benefits the body by acting as an antioxidant, and protecting vitamins A and C, red blood cells, and essential fatty acids from destruction.
-Research from decades ago suggested that taking antioxidant supplements, vitamin E in particular, might help prevent heart disease and cancer.
+Research from decades ago suggested that taking antioxidant supplements, Vitamin E in particular, might help prevent heart disease and cancer.

-Source: kiwi fruit, almonds, avocado, eggs, milk, nuts, leafy green vegetables, unheated vegetable oils, wheat germ, and wholegrains.
+Source: Kiwi fruit, almonds, avocado, eggs, milk, nuts, leafy green vegetables, unheated vegetable oils, wheat germ, and wholegrains.

 Deficiency Disease: May cause mild hemolytic anemia in newborns.